stharrold/ARCHIVED_irods_module_iplant/TESTING.md

 # Read `$IRODS/server/log/rodsLog.YYYY.MM.DD` between the timestamps from `date` to check that execution was successful.
 ```

-## Test `iplant.py` module
+## Test `iplant.py` with command line arguments

-Purpose: Test that the `$IRODS/server/bin/cmd/iplant.py` module executes.
-For this test, avoid invoking rules from `$IRODS/server/config/reConfigs/core.re`.
+Test that the `$IRODS/server/bin/cmd/iplant.py` module executes correctly.
+For this test, avoid invoking rules from `$IRODS/server/config/reConfigs/core.re` and `$IRODS/server/config/reConfigs/iplant.re`.
 Also see `iplant.py --help` to test additional `iplant.py` options.

 ```bash
 date # print the current timestamp for examining the server log